Review · Other Supplements

 Main risk

-The full supplement facts panel isn't shown before purchase, so you can't confirm the Maqui berry dose matches the amount used in research (around 180 mg of Delphinol)
+The full supplement facts panel is hidden; you cannot verify whether the Maqui berry dose matches the clinical trials (typically 180 mg of Delphinol)

 Better use case